TylerArro/TylerArro/README.md

 ### Hi there 👋
-Tyler Arro, University of Pretoria Computer Science student.
+Tyler Arro, University of Pretoria Computer Science Graduate.

 You can find me on [![LinkedIn][1.2]][1].